-Eagleman aims to puncture that illusion through two organizing metaphors for consciousness and free will.
-First, he says, consciousness is like watching the nightly news: a summary of the major goings-on in the depths of our cortices, a sort of bird’s-eye-view of brain activity.
+Eagleman punctures that illusion through two organizing metaphors for consciousness and free will.
+First, he says, consciousness is like watching the nightly news: it’s a summary of the major goings-on in the depths of our cortices, a bird’s-eye-view of some parts of brain activity.
 Second, free will is like the rider on the elephant of behavior: we can steer it, but can’t totally control it.
 Consider the following points:

-1. Lies perceptions tell us.
-Probably most people have seen a visual illusion of some sort.
-Illusions often seem rare and notable, but they’re more than the exception—and they aren’t limited to vision or a scientist’s sleight of hand.
-Time, for example, seems straightforward, but our perception of it is not absolute.
-If a person presses a button that turns on a light after a short delay, they can be fooled into thinking the light going on preceded the button press, if that button-light delay later is removed.
+Lies perceptions tell us.
+Most people have seen optical illusions, which seem rare and notable, but they aren’t limited to vision or a scientist’s sleight of hand.
+Take time, for example.
+It seems straightforward, but our perception of time is not absolute.
+If a person presses a button that turns on a light after a short delay, they can be fooled into thinking that the light preceded the button press, if the delay is later removed.
 Time seems to slow down when we’re falling or sick or threatened, and speeds up as we age.
 There’s even evidence that our conscious experience of vision lags about 1/10th of a second or so behind reality, suggesting that we’re never really seeing things in real time, as they happen (see the bizarre and confusing flash-lag effect).

-An intuitive folk psychology belief is that the goal of perception is to passively replicate the outside world, like a high-speed, high-resolution camera.
-But to understand why our perceptions are error-prone, it’s critical to understand that perception is not passive, like we “perceive” something, interrogate it for meaning, then act.
-Perception is an integrated part of our navigation of and interaction with the outside world—it’s part of action, not precursor to action (a concept fundamental to ecological psychology and embodied cognition).
+Why does it matter if perception isn’t totally accurate?
+There’s an intuitive folk psychological belief that the goal of perception is to passively replicate the outside world, as though the vision was akin to a high-speed, high-resolution camera.
+To understand perceptual errors like optical illusions, though, it’s crucial to understand that perception is not passive—we do not “record” the world, interrogate it for meaning, then act.
+Rather, perception and action are inextricably bound; perception is what makes actions (like navigating and interacting with the outside world) possible.
+Perception is part of action, not a precursor to action.
+This concept is fundamental to ecological psychology and embodied cognition.

-2. Our implicit egotism.
+Our implicit egotism.
 Humans are so routinely and fundamentally self-absorbed they don’t even have to think about being narcissistic, it just happens.
-Subconscious egotism affects even major life choices: spouses, for example, are more likely to share a first initial than would be expected by chance (a fact LBJ was onto decades ago).
+Subconscious egotism affects even major life choices: spouses, for example, are more likely to share a first initial than would be expected by chance—something LBJ had sussed out decades ago.
 We like people more when we’re told they share our birthday.
-And the truly ludicrous: people born on the 2nd day of the month are statistically overrepresented in towns like Two Rivers, Twin Lakes, and the like, and people named Dennis are overrepresented among dentists (people named Proctor are overrepresented among…).
+And the yet more ludicrous: people born on the 2nd day of the month are statistically overrepresented in towns like Two Rivers, Twin Lakes, and the like, and people named Dennis are overrepresented among dentists (people named Proctor are overrepresented among…).
 We seem to like, endorse, and seek out what’s familiar to us, usually without ever realizing we’re doing it.

 • • •